Gringo Pricing And How To Avoid It

-An attendee at last week’s Offshore Wealth Summit asked for specific recommendations for how to carry out due diligence on real estate investment opportunities abroad.
+An attendee at a webinar I hosted earlier this month asked for specific recommendations for how to carry out due diligence on real estate investment opportunities abroad.

 He knows how to do his due diligence for real estate purchases back home, where he is an active investor, he explained, but he is just getting started diversifying his real estate portfolio overseas and isn’t sure what to look for and what questions to ask when trying to vet potential purchases.